Can't Go Wrong

-It would be an easy theme, because I figured folks over 60 love recalling the days of Old Hollywood.
+I figured I couldn't go wrong, with a Hollywood Theme.
+It would be an easy one, since folks over 60 love recalling the days of Old Hollywood.
 We could talk about old stars and directors.
 I could even talk about the Oscars and how one of the movies up for Best Picture this past Sunday, had my daughter's name in the credits.
 (I would be honest and say it was nearly the last name, since she was just an intern)

 But we got off to a rough start with my Quilt Group at the Community Center.
 My Spanish speakers were on one side of the table and a few English speakers sat opposite.
 No interpreters today?
 I pantomimed with one group and they laughed and taught me Spanish words for movie and popcorn and actor.
 My English speakers were ready to discuss Meryl Streep's acceptance speech.
 How could I please both groups?